waazdakka/documentation/_index.md

-# Welcome on wallabag documentation!
-Please choose the documentation in your language in the menu on the left.
+Please choose the documentation in your language.